 Connecting people in regional and remote areas is something that we’re very passionate about at Broadcast Australia.
-This is especially important in the Pacific Islands, where broadcasters play a key role in culture (delivering daily news and programs) and safety (generating public awareness in times of emergency).
+This is especially important in the Pacific Islands, where broadcasters play a key role in culture and safety.

-In April, I had the opportunity to have a first-hand experience of improving connectivity in remote areas.
-Under the Pacific Media Assistance Scheme (PACMAS), I spent four months travelling around Samoa, Tonga, Solomon Islands and Vanuatu, training local broadcasters on all aspects of broadcast transmission.
-The Pacific Media Assistance Scheme (PACMAS) is a regional media development program funded by the Australian Department of Foreign Affairs and Trade and managed by ABC International Development.
+In April, I had the opportunity to have a first-hand experience in improving connectivity in remote areas.
+Under the Pacific Media Assistance Scheme (PACMAS), I spent four months travelling around the Pacific Islands training local broadcasters on all aspects of broadcast transmission.
+I visited Samoa, Tonga, Solomon Islands and Vanuatu.
+PACMAS is a regional media development program funded by the Australian Department of Foreign Affairs and Trade and managed by ABC International Development.

-In this article, I’ll unpack key learnings from my work in the Pacific Islands and the role of connectivity in improving the capacity of communication practitioners in remote areas.
+In this article, I’ll unpack my key learnings from my experience in the Pacific Islands and the role of connectivity in improving the capacity for broadcasters in remote areas.

 Connectivity for local communities

-Against this backdrop, our practical training sessions focused on ways for broadcasters to improve connectivity for local communities, by upskilling technicians on installing and monitoring transmissions systems.
-We visited transmission sites across each Pacific Island country, including Barava FM, Hope TV & FM, SIBC FM, Digicel Digital TV, SatSol Pay TV and ABC International where participants gained in-field technical experience.
+Our practical training sessions focused on ways for broadcasters to improve connectivity for local communities in spite of these challenges.
+We achieved this by upskilling technicians to install and monitor transmission systems.
+We visited transmission sites across each Pacific Island country, including Barava FM, Hope TV & FM, SIBC FM, Digicel Digital TV, SatSol Pay TV and ABC International, where participants gained hands-on, in-field technical experience.

-For example, in the Solomon Islands, the team installed and commissioned a satellite dish and receiver in Maravovo village 50 km west of Honiara (the capital city of the Solomon Islands).
-This provided connectivity for the local community and improved communication – local villagers are now able to watch television without having to spend a day travelling to Honiara.
+For example, in Maravovo village the team installed and commissioned a satellite dish and receiver.
+Maravovo village is 50 km west of Honiara, the capital city of the Solomon Islands.
+Finally this provided connectivity for the local community and improved communication.
+As a result, local villagers are now able to watch television without having to spend a day travelling to Honiara.

 Acquiring new skills

-Each practical session was followed by a debrief where participants could ask questions and clarify the steps we took during the installation process.
-The combination of theoretical and practical training sessions offered opportunities to develop personal skills and technical expertise, and ensure participants were well equipped to continue applying and sharing their new-found knowledge after the completion of the program.
+Each practical session was followed by a debrief where participants could ask questions and clarify the steps taken during installation.
+Moreover this combination of theoretical and practical training sessions offered opportunities to develop personal skills and technical expertise.
+Thus equipping participants to continue sharing and applying their new-found knowledge after the completion of the program.

 It was inspiring to watch the enthusiasm and passion from each of the participants throughout the training sessions.
-This was particularly evident during my time in Maravovo village in the Solomon Islands, where everyone worked well together and successfully executed the planning, construction, alignment and measurement of a complete satellite downlink receiver system at a local broadcaster.
-In the debrief session that followed, the satisfaction and pride from the team was obvious, knowing they had gained new skills which could benefit their local community.
+This was particularly evident during my time in Maravovo village, where everyone worked together to execute the planning, construction, alignment and measurement of a complete satellite downlink receiver system at a local broadcaster.
+Afterwards in the debrief session that followed, the team beamed with pride, satisfied with the knowledge that they had gained new skills which could benefit their local community.

 Beyond acquiring new skills, the program provides an excellent opportunity for participants to acquire new ideas for use in their day-to-day roles, including being able to use equipment for different findings and measurements.
-Refreshing your knowledge is just as important as learning new skills, and with equipment changing as technology evolves, this sets up more practical training for the future.
-This ensures that communities are connected, and local residents have the opportunity to improve their skills in regional areas
+Refreshing your knowledge is just as important as learning new skills and with equipment changing as technology evolves.
+This sets up more practical training for the future.
+By giving local residents in regional areas the opportunity to improve their skills, this ensures that communities are connected.